Parenting programs are for everyone who wants to be a better parent.

 Dads Tuning in to Kids is a parenting program that aims to give fathers helpful ways of teaching their child the skills of emotional intelligence.
 This program teaches ‘emotion coaching’ which is to recognise, understand and respond to children’s emotions in an accepting, supportive way.
 These are the same skills that are taught in Tuning in to Kids®, however the Dad’s program provides additional content particularly relevant to fathers.
 This approach nurtures a positive parent child relationship and helps parents support children to understand and manage their emotions.

-The Shark Cage® is an evidence-based program for groups or individual women that explores the common types of abuse that women experience and how this abuse related to violations in human rights.
+The Shark Cage® Program for Adult Women is an evidence-based program for groups or individual women that explores the common types of abuse that women experience and how this abuse related to violations in human rights.
 It is relevant for women who have experienced more than one instance of abuse in their lives and may have begun to internalise social messages of victim blaming against girls and women.
 Women learn how to recognise their feelings, develop skills in assertive communication and heal from the impacts and trauma of their experiences.

 Keeping Kids in Mind is a program for separated parents who want to develop understanding and strategies to support their children following parental separation.
 The program recognises that parents love their children and want the best for them but that parenting can also be much tougher after separation.
 The program supports parents to see the separation through their children’s eyes and covers the following topics: • Loss and grief after separation • The hidden world of children • Rebuilding resilience • Bridging the gap • Looking back and moving forward.